mauvies/api/README.md

 ### Docker

-Run the following commands to pull the backend and frontend docker images

-`docker pull mauvies/repo-zoom:backend`

-`docker pull mauvies/repo-zoom:frontend`

-Inside the project root folder -api- run the following command to build and start the containers
+Run the following command to build and start the containers

 `docker-compose up -d`

-Note: In the docker-compose-yml file, the frontend build path must point to the frontend repository location.
-For example, if the frontend repository is located at the same level as the api repository, then the build path should be `../repo-zoom-frontend`

 ### To do